Stocks struggle as taper talk, crypto crash put markets on edge

 The dollar also rose through its 20-day moving average against the yen, Aussie and kiwi.
 It last bought 109.17 yen and the dollar index was last at 90.149.

-On Wall Street overnight the S&P 500 (.SPX) closed 0.3% lower and the Nasdaq (.IXIC) was flat, something of a recovery after each dropped more than 1.6% during the session.
+On Wall Street overnight the S&P 500 closed 0.3% lower and the Nasdaq was flat, something of a recovery after each dropped more than 1.6% during the session. [.N]

 CRYPTO CRUSHED